Andrej Blatnik: Biography

 Blatnik was born in Ljubljana in 1963.
 He received a master's in American literature at the University of Ljubljana's Faculty of Arts, and a PhD (on the influence of popular culture on American postmodernist novels) at the University of Ljubljana's Faculty of Social Sciences in communication studies in 2004.

 He worked as a freelance writer before becoming the fiction editor for the Slovenian publisher Cankarjeva založba.
 He has been an associate professor at the University of Ljubljana's Faculty of Arts since 2009, and was the president of the jury for the Vilenica Central European Literary Prize between 2007 and 2015.

 Blatnik travels a lot, especially in India and Southeast Asia, which occasionally reflects in his writing.

 Awards

 In 1984 he won the Zlata Ptica award for his first book of short stories, Šopki za Adama venijo, in 1991 the Župančič Award of the City of Ljubljana for his book of short stories Menjave kož, and in 2002 the highest Slovene cultural award, the Prešeren Foundation Award, for his book of short stories Zakon želje.
 His novel Spremeni me was shortlisted for best novel of the year (the Kresnik Award) in 2009, and his book of essays and literary studies Neonski pečati for the best book of essays (the Rožanc Award) in 2006.
 In 2021 he was shortlisted for the annual Cankar Award.
 In 2024, his book of essays Knjige na potiwas shortlisted for the best book of essays award, the Rožanc award.
-He won the Neda Pagon award for his lifetime work as an editor.
+He won the Neda Pagon award for his lifetime work as an editor and the Schwentner award for excellence in publishing.